MikeTannenbaum/digital-garden-jekyll-template/_notes/these notes are written for myself.md

 After all, ideas improve by writing about them, not by thinking about them.
 The goal is to build a body of work that, over time, compounds on itself, offering future returns greater than the sum of their parts.
 Like any long-term investment strategy, the more you put in on a consistent basis, the better your returns will likely be over time.

 Note taking allows us to seed initial ideas, tend to them over time, and eventually, harvest the best ideas the moment they turn ripe.
-It’s this analogy that leads people to build digital gardens for tending and nurturing ideas—a fascinating practice I’m actively exploring for myself.
+It’s this analogy that leads people to build digital gardens for tending and nurturing ideas.

 There are good and not-so-good ways to take notes, and I’m in the early stages of researching and designing what works for me.
 I’ll be capturing what I learn and sharing on a regular basis.
+It's important to note that [[It’s not a writing system, it’s a thinking system whose byproduct is writing]].

 The best way to take notes that improve over time is to take what Andy Matuschak calls evergreen notes.
 Evergreen notes are notes that are written and organized intentionally to evolve and develop over time, ideally with minimal effort that ends up providing maximum returns.